 If you want to max calorie burn from this workout, be willing to push yourself in both the intensity & speed that you apply to the bodyweight cardio, and the amount of weight that you lift for the upper body exercises.
-You will burn a higher amount of calories if you challenge yourself by lifting a weight that feels difficult to lift by the last few reps of each set (without sacrificing form, of course).
+Challenge yourself by lifting a weight that feels difficult to lift by the last few reps of each set (without sacrificing form, of course).

 Remember; don’t be shy of heavy weights!
-Aside from the fact that lean muscle looks great, it also helps increase your resting metabolism (meaning you burn calories at a higher rate, even while you aren’t working out).
-It makes it easier to stay slim and improves your health and overall quality of life.
+Aside from the fact that building muscle and strength is functional, improves health, and looks great, it also helps increase your resting metabolism (meaning you burn calories at a higher rate, even while you aren’t working out).
+It makes it easier to stay at a healthy bodyweight and improves overall quality of life.

-Fit is a better goal than skinny, but all that really matters is that you are healthy and that you appreciate your body, no matter it’s shape or size.
+The most important thing is that you aim for health, and appreciate your body, no matter it’s shape or size.
 You can be "thin" or "thick" and still be healthy - it all depends on what's best for your body; aim for healthy!